benkobalog/ScalaExercises/scala-monads/src/README.md

 When the input program can understand the speaker it will return ```Some[String]``` when it couldn't it will return ```None```.

 The machine has 2 inputs.
+(The input are weird because the inventor of the machine wants to show how Scala monads work)
 * ```firstNumber: Option[Int]``` which can be a number from 0 to 9
 * ```predicate: Option[String]``` which will contain the rest of the sentence. eg: "is bigger than 8".
 _Note that the second number has to be extracted from this String and is also a number from 0 to 9!_